Tony Woodcock (rugby union): All Blacks

 Woodcock made his international debut for New Zealand on 23 November 2002 when he started against Wales at the Millennium Stadium in Cardiff.
 Woodcock was one of six debutants that day and started alongside Blues teammates Keven Mealamu and Daniel Braid, the former of whom would go on to become a long-serving front-row partner to Woodcock.
 Woodcock played the full 80 minutes, something rare for a prop and the All Blacks beat Wales 43–17.

 Woodcock did not play for the All Blacks again until 2004, a year when he started three times.
-Woodcock became a regular starter for New Zealand in 2005, starting in all three historic tests against the touring British and Irish Lions team, with the All Blacks failing to lose in all of those tests.
+Woodcock became a regular starter for New Zealand in 2005, starting in all three tests against the touring British and Irish Lions team, with the All Blacks failing to lose in all of those tests.
 Woodcock started in 10 of his 11 international appearances in 2005, and made 10 appearances for the All Blacks in 2006.

 He was the first All Black prop to score a test try against Australia in 20 years, when he scored the first try of his international career on 30 June 2007 against Australia in a 15–20 loss and another try against Australia the following week, when the All Blacks won 26–12.
 After his performances through the year, Woodcock was selected for the 2007 Rugby World Cup.
 Woodcock made started in four of his three appearances in the competition, the most notable being when he played the full 80 minutes of New Zealand's shock 18–20 loss to France in the quarter-final of the World Cup, eliminating them for the competition.